-The Geisinger PGY2 Critical Care Residency Program was designed to cultivate competent and innovative practitioners who provide comprehensive pharmaceutical care services across the continuum of Critical Care.
-The structure and areas of emphasis are based on the Resident's entering level of knowledge, skills, and career aspirations.
+The Geisinger Wyoming Valley Medical Center PGY1 Residency Program was designed to cultivate competent and innovative practitioners who provide comprehensive pharmaceutical care services across the continuum of healthcare.
+The structure and areas of emphasis are based on the resident's entering level of knowledge, skills, and career aspirations.
 The program has been developed to meet all pharmacy practice and accreditation standards established by ASHP.

-Residency Program Director (RPD) is responsible to facilitate the overall coordination of the Residency Program, act as the direct supervisor to the Residents, organize recruitment of new Residents and coordinate the implementation of the residency program activities and quality improvement of the residency program in accordance with PGY2 standards for ASHP accreditation.
-The RPD is responsible for ensuring that overall program goals and specific learning objectives are met, training schedules are maintained, appropriate preceptorship for each learning experience is provided, and Resident evaluations are routinely conducted.
+Residency Program Director (RPD) is responsible to facilitate the overall coordination of the Residency Program, act as the direct supervisor to the residents, organize recruitment of new residents and coordinate the implementation of the residency program activities and quality improvement of the residency program in accordance with PGY1 standards for ASHP accreditation.
+The RPD is responsible for ensuring that overall program goals and specific learning objectives are met, training schedules are maintained, appropriate preceptorship for each learning experience is provided, and resident evaluations are routinely conducted.

-Residency Preceptors are individuals assigned to educate, train and evaluate the Resident within their practice area or area of expertise.
-Each Resident will have a primary preceptor(s) for each learning experience including longitudinal experiences.
-The preceptor may ask for feedback on Resident performance from other pharmacists working with the Resident during the learning experience.
-The preceptor will be responsible for ensuring all Resident evaluations are completed.
+Residency Preceptors are individuals assigned to educate, train and evaluate the resident within their practice area or area of expertise.
+Each resident will have a primary preceptor(s) for each learning experience including longitudinal experiences.
+The preceptor may ask for feedback on resident performance from other pharmacists working with the resident during the learning experience.
+The preceptor will be responsible for ensuring all resident evaluations are completed.

-The Residency Mentor will serve as a professional and/or personal mentor to the Resident.
-The mentor will be available to assist the Resident with concerns during the residency program as well as foster professional and personal growth.
+Residency Mentor will serve as a professional and/or personal mentor to the resident.
+The mentor will be available to assist the resident with concerns during the residency program as well as foster professional and personal growth.
 The mentor will actively participate in the development of the Resident Development Plan.

-Critical Care Pharmacy Residency Advisory Committee's (RAC) purpose is to provide oversight for the Geisinger PGY2 Critical Care Residency Program.
-The RAC membership consists of all preceptors and the PGY2 pharmacy Residents.
-The primary goals of the RAC are to review Residents' progress toward completion of goals and Resident Development Plans; to maintain and assure compliance with ASHP accreditation standards; to assure an on-going process of assessment of the residency programs, including all aspects of program design.
+Residency Advisory Committee's (RAC) purpose is to provide oversight for the Geisinger Wyoming Valley Residency Program.
+The RAC membership consists of all preceptors and the PGY1 pharmacy residents.
+The primary goals of the RAC are to review residents' progress toward completion of goals and Resident Development Plans; to maintain and assure compliance with ASHP accreditation standards; to assure an on-going process of assessment of the residency programs, including all aspects of program design.

-Geisinger PGY1 & PGY2 Leadership Committee's purpose is to provide leadership support for the residency process across the health system and is comprised of all Residency Program Directors, Directors and Assistant Directors of Pharmacy, System Director of Acute Disease Management, Director of the Center for Pharmacy Innovations and Outcomes, System Director of Ambulatory Disease Management, Associate Vice President of Clinical Informatics, and the System Director of Knowledge Management.
-Provides a means to affect change at the system level such as program development, curriculum, preceptor development and pharmacy operations.
+Geisinger's Pharmacy Residency Continuous Quality Improvement Committee's purpose is to provide leadership support for the residency process across the health system and is comprised of all Residency Program Directors, Directors of Pharmacy, System Director of Acute Disease Management, System Director of the Center for Pharmacy Innovation and Outcomes, System Director of Ambulatory Disease Management, System Director of Clinical Informatics, and the Chief Pharmacy Officer.
+It provides a means to affect change at the system level such as program development, curricular development, preceptor development and pharmacy operations.